IF YOU DESIGN GREEN BUILDINGS

 The simplest type of LCA studies we do is to model the building as it is currently designed.
 Such studies are useful for understanding the embodied environmental impacts associated with the building and identifying which building elements and materials contribute most to the overall impact.
 Such studies can be used to meet reporting requirements such as for the City of Vancouver's rezoning policy and CaGBC's Zero Carbon Building Standard.

 We can also develop comparative WB-LCAs to model different material design options (e.g. comparing different structural materials and envelope assemblies).
 We work with the design team in Schematic Design or Design Development to identify high potential material options to reduce embodied impacts, which we then develop LCA models for.
 Such analysis enables the design team to identify optimal material design strategies to reduce embodied impacts.
-Once the design is finalized, we will update the LCA model to reflect the final design and compare against a baseline reference building, providing the necessary documentation for example to meet LEED v4.1 MRc1 requirements.
+Once the design is finalized, we will update the LCA model to reflect the final design and compare it against a baseline reference building, providing the necessary documentation to meet relevant requirements such as for LEED v4.1 MRc1.

 Embodied Carbon Research